How an email API helps optimize your transactional email

 What is an email API?

-An email API is an application programming interface (API) that enables other applications to use the functions of an Email Service Provider’s (ESP) platform.
-People use APIs to quickly integrate email services into their apps and websites using code.
+An email API enables other applications to use the functions of an Email Service Provider’s (ESP) platform.
+People use email APIs to quickly integrate email services into their apps and websites using code.
 This includes sending transactional messages, scheduling bulk email, fetching email and recipient information, and managing accounts.

 For example, you may want to send an email triggered by recent activity on your app, like the example below.
 Grab, a major ride-hailing company in Southeast Asia automatically follows up with your ride by sending you a nice thank you email when you leave a tip.